Marie-ClairePRO/Restorate_Misalignment_of_Video/README.md

 This Python code is designed to address a very specific and complex video degradation issue: **non-constant temporal and spatial misalignments and mixing of lines (fields)**.
 This problem is particularly prevalent in older analog video formats, especially those originally recorded on magnetic tape and subsequently digitized.

 The code attempts to correct these artifacts by analyzing and adjusting each frame based on its relationship with the preceding frame.
-It learns and applies both **horizontal shifts** (to correct line misalignments) and **temporal blending** (to mitigate the mixing of fields from different time instances) on a **per-row basis**.
+It learns and applies both **horizontal shifts** (to correct line misalignments) and **temporal blending** (to mitigate the mixing of fields from different time instances) on a **per-row basis**, at a **subpixel level**.
 This per-row granularity is crucial because the errors are not uniform across the frame.

 ## The Problem: Jitter and Field Mixing in Analog Video